postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 Throughout the development process, delays on the front- or back-end impedes dependent teams from completing their work efficiently.

 Using Postman's mock servers, front-end developers can simulate each endpoint in a Postman Collection (and corresponding environment) to view the potential responses, without actually spinning up a back end.

-Now front-end, back-end, and API teams can now work in parallel, freeing up developers who were previously delayed as a result of these dependencies.
+In addition front-end, back-end, and API teams can work in parallel, freeing up developers who were previously delayed as a result of these dependencies.

 ### Setting up the mock